 Promiscuity, when carried to extremes, often does not provide emotional happiness.
 Most parents instinctively shelter their children (even boys) from sex.
 They hope a son will overcome the temptations of eroticism and settle down with a nice girl to raise a family.
-Men are motivated by the erotic turn-ons needed for arousal and the orgasm that arises from stimulating consistent anatomy.
+Men are motivated by the erotic turn-ons needed for arousal and by the orgasm that arises from stimulating consistent anatomy.
 Women lack similar explanations for their sexual motivation and yet it is implied that women enjoy the same pleasure as men.
 Sexual pleasure is often associated with extra-marital activities.
 Most people are confused if carnal lust is mentioned in the context of marital sex.

 There are massive holes in the logic surrounding our beliefs about women’s sexuality.
 We are so accustomed to fiction being promoted as fact that we simply accept it.
 Movies for general release (mostly produced by men) portray women’s sexuality as men think it should be.
 Some women accept unrealistic portrayals of female orgasm (through nipple stimulation, vaginal stimulation and cunnilingus) because they increase women’s attractiveness.